Guide to Eyjafjallajökull Volcano

 Eyjafjallajökull became Iceland’s most famous volcano after its eruption in 2010 halted air travel across Europe, stranding tens of thousands of people for days.
 Before Eyjafjallajökull made worldwide headlines, the volcano had been a popular destination to explore, and it remains so today, with a rugged and icy landscape.

 An ice cap entirely covers Eyjafjallajökull; magma hitting the ice created a tremendous ash cloud during the eruption.
-The ice cap covers an area of about 100 square kilometres (39 sq mi), which feeds several outlet glaciers.
+The ice cap covers an area of about 78 square kilometres (30 sq mi), which feeds several outlet glaciers.
 When people joke that “Iceland is green, and Greenland is icy,” those who visit the Eyjafjallajökull region will think again.
-There is a lot of ice in Iceland, and the Eyjafjallajökull ice cap is the island’s fourth-largest glacier.
+There is a lot of ice in Iceland, and the Eyjafjallajökull ice cap is the island’s sixth-largest glacier.

 What type of volcano is Eyjafjallajökull?

-Eyjafjallajökull is a stratovolcano that ascends to 1651 metres at its highest point.
+Eyjafjallajökull is a stratovolcano that ascends to 1640 metres at its highest point.
 A magma chamber under the mountain feeds the volcano, part of a chain of volcanoes stretching across the island.
-Its nearest active volcanoes are Katla to the north and Heimaey and Eldfell to the south.
+Its nearest active volcanoes are Katla to the east and Heimaey and Eldfell to the south.

-Eyjafjallajökull is thought to be related to Katla in that eruptions of Eyjafjallajökull have generally been followed by eruptions of Katla.
+Eyjafjallajökull is thought to be related to Katla in some way.
+Eruptions of Eyjafjallajökull have generally been followed by eruptions of Katla.
 However, Katla did not erupt following Eyjafjallajökull’s 2010 eruption.
 Scientists closely monitor the volcanoes’ activity, measuring the size and frequency of the tremors.
 Katla is expected to erupt in the near future.

 Where is Eyjafjallajökull located?